polarfire-soc/hart-software-services/boards/mpfs/README.u-boot.md

     $ make BOARD=mpfs

 This HSS binary can be used instead of U-Boot from riscv-yocto to boot a Linux image.
-To use it, pprepare an SDCARD as usual using the riscv-yocto flow.
+To use it, prepare an SDCARD as usual using the riscv-yocto flow.
 Then, overwrite the U-Boot partition using:

     $ sudo dd if=hss.bin of=/dev/mmcblk0p2 bs=4096